Warren Buffett repeatedly emphasizes that an investor must invest into a company that offers a durable competitive advantage.

 Growth for Netlink NBN Trust will likely be driven by the new development of residential areas and Singapore’s push to transform into a smart nation.

 Smart Nation initiatives drive demand for NBAP connections.
-Heading into 2019, NetLink added 294 non-building access point (NBAP) connections, representing an expansion of 35.2% qoq.
+Recently, NetLink added 294 non-building access point (NBAP) connections, representing an expansion of 35.2% qoq.
 NetLink provides fibre connections sensors to support applications, such as high-definition surveillance cameras and advertising billboards.